The Amazing Spider-Man 2 for Windows Phone is an action-packed web-slinging game starring everyone's favorite arachnid superhero.

 Your friendly neighborhood mobile game

-Spider-Man 2, based on the movie, The Amazing Spider-Man 2, is an open-world adventure which improves upon the gameplay of the first game.
+The Amazing Spider-Man 2, based on the movie of the same title, is an open-world adventure which improves upon the gameplay of the first game.
 You swing and dash across the city of New York, completing objectives over a series of chapters.

-The action in Spider-Man 2 is essentially based around whizzing above the city on your webs, then splashing down to kick some butt or help out someone in need.
+The action in The Amazing Spider-Man 2 is essentially based around whizzing above the city on your webs, then splashing down to kick some butt or help out someone in need.

 There are side missions which allow you to earn credits to purchase items or unlock new skills.
 Although it's a paid game, you may find yourself having to make payments - or at least 'grind' by repetitively playing side missions - in order to defeat certain opponents to progress through the story.